 What to Expect:

-A magical season for snow lovers.
-Switzerland becomes a wonderland for skiing, snowboarding, and Christmas markets.
+For people who love snow, this is a magical time of year.
+Switzerland turns into a winter wonderland for skiing, snowboarding, and Christmas markets.

 Why Visit in Winter: